DanAlvares/rock-paper-scissors/README.md

 ### Workflow
 I haven't used any kind of git flow, all commits were to master :cowboy_hat_face:.
 As mentioned above I have set up a pre-commit hook to run the tests, as well as run the linter on staged files.

-I have also set up Continuous Deployment with Netlify, so the app is released when the code is pushed or merged to master. [https://rps-ls.netlify.com/](https://rps-ls.netlify.com/)

 ## Performance and Accessibility
 I beleive that well structured, semantic markup will get the app 80% of the way to having a properly accessible application.

 The lighthouse score of this app is 100% for all **Performance**, **Best Practices**, **Accessibility** and **SEO**.

 I started adding a Service Worker, manifest.json file etc (in a `pwa` branch) to make the app a full PWA and therefore available offline, but I ran out of time.

 ### Improvements
 Some things that could be improved on the current state of this app

 - Tests organised a little better
-- Tests take too long to run
+- Tests take too long to run.
+Some Jest configuration could probably solve this
 - The Game class could probably be stream-lined slightly

+## Conclusion

+Please let me know if you have any questions.
+Any feedback, good or bad, would be much appreciated.

+Thank you!